-Bimatoprost is used to treat high pressure inside the eye due to glaucoma (open-angle type) or other eye diseases (e.g., ocular hypertension).
+Bimatoprost is used to treat high pressure inside the eye due to glaucoma (open-angle type) or other eye diseases (such as ocular hypertension).
 Lowering high pressure inside the eye can help prevent blindness.
 This medication works by regulating the flow of fluid within the eye to maintain a normal pressure.

 How to use Bimatoprost Drops